Circuit Theory

 1 A1 F1 V

-Let us assume an $1\;A$ rating wire is connected to a capacitor $(1\;F)$ and a battery $1\;V$. $$C=\frac{Q}{V}$$$$Q=CV=1$$
+Let us assume an $1A$ rating wire is connected to a capacitor of $1F$ and a battery of $1V$.
+The above capacitor can charge upto $1$ coulomb. $$C=\frac{Q}{V}$$$$Q=CV=1$$

-The above capacitor can charge upto $1$ coulomb.
-Since we are using $1\;A$ rating wire, $$I=\frac{Q}{t}$$$$t=I×Q=1\;s$$we can say, it will take $1\;sec$ for the total charge to flow through this wire.
+Since we are using $1A$ rating wire, $$I=\frac{Q}{t}$$$$t=I×Q=1\;s$$We can say, it will take $1sec$ for the total charge to flow through this wire.

-Now assume a resistor of $1\;k\Omega$ is connected in between the battery and the capacitor.$$I=\frac{V}{R}$$$$I=\frac{1}{1×10^{3}}$$$$I=1×10^{-3}$$$$I=1\;mA$$So, this resistor will limit the flow of current through the capacitor.
+Now assume a resistor of $1k\Omega$ is connected in between the battery and the capacitor.$$I=\frac{V}{R}$$$$I=\frac{1}{1×10^{3}}$$$$I=1×10^{-3}$$$$I=1\;mA$$So, this resistor will limit the flow of current through the capacitor.
 Hence$$t=\frac{Q}{I}$$$$t=\frac{1}{1\;mA}$$$$t=1000\;secs$$it will take approximately $1000\;secs$ for the total charge to flow through the resistor.

 From the above discussion, we can say connecting a resistor in series with the capacitor will slow down the charging-discharging process.
 This slow down is technically termed as RC delay.